Representing multiples of $m$ in real quadratic fields as sums of squares: Peters theorem

 which is equivalent to the existence of an integer in the interval

 For $D=5$, this is clear.
 The only remaining case is $D=13$.

-Here $4N(\alpha) = 4(a+\frac b 2)^2-4(\frac{b\sqrt{D}}{2})^2 = (2a+b)^2-b^2D\equiv (2a+b)^2 \pmod{D}$.
+Here, $4N(\alpha) = 4(a+\frac b 2)^2-4(\frac{b\sqrt{D}}{2})^2 = (2a+b)^2-b^2D\equiv (2a+b)^2 \pmod{D}$.

 The only problematic residues are: \begin{enumerate} \item $(2a+b)\equiv \pm 3\pmod{13}$ and $4N(\alpha)\leq 8$ -- not possible using the congruence above, \item $(2a+b)\equiv \pm 4\pmod{13}$ and $4N(\alpha)\leq 6$ -- not possible using the congruence above and the fact that $N(\alpha)$ is an integer. \end{enumerate} \end{proof} In the second part of the proof, we dealt with the bad cases by clever manipulations with congruences and inequalities.
-This option might not be viable in the general case but we can always solve corresponding Pell equations to get the elements of the given norm and get the desired congruences using their well-known structure and recurrence relations.
+This option might not be viable in the general case, but we can always solve corresponding Pell equations to get the elements of the given norm and get the desired congruences using their well-known structure and recurrence relations.
 On the other hand, if $D$ does not meet the conditions, we will inevitably find a counterexample during this process.

-Using this technique, one can (dis)prove the given statement for arbitrary chosen $m\kO^{+}$ and $D$.
-It gets, however, progressively more tedious with increasing $D$ and heavily relies on the ability to quickly solve the generalized Pell equation.
+Using this technique, one can (dis)prove the given statement for arbitrarily chosen $m\kO^{+}$ and $D$.
+However, it gets progressively more tedious with increasing $D$ and heavily relies on the ability to quickly solve the generalized Pell equation.
 In the next section, we will introduce an improved algorithm that uses indecomposable elements of $\kO^+$ to avoid this issue.